Hepper is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 Conclusion

-If you don’t mind waiting a few months for it to ferment, making a homemade cat dander spray is a great way to save money and ensure that the ingredients you use are safe for your pet.
+If you do not mind waiting a few months for it to ferment, making a homemade cat dander spray is a great way to save money and ensure that the ingredients you use are safe for your pet.
 As long as you give the spray time to ferment, it can be very effective at reducing the amount of dander that your cat sheds into your home.
 But you may still need to take other steps in the meantime while you wait.

-Featured Image Credit: Lemalisa, Shutterstock
+Featured Image Credit By: Lemalisa, Shutterstock

 Related Articles